 No. Due to the high volume of people inquiring about MMJ use while on probation or parole we cannot meet the need of these inquiries without charging a fee for our time.
 Tiftickjian Law Firm charges a flat fee of $500 for a one-time consultation, up to one hour of time, to answer questions regarding medical marijuana use unless you are a current client.
 If you are interested in setting up a paid consultation, feel free to contact Tiftickjian Law Firm as we are well known for our experience in these areas, having appeared in numerous television and radio reports and been quoted in the New York Times.

 If you are looking for information, but not interested in paying for legal advice or compensating us for our time, feel free to read the below information regarding HB 15-1267 and C.R.S. §18-1.3-204.
 Hopefully, this information will shed some light on the state of the current law and the court’s broad discretion to still deny MMJ use while on probation or parole.

 What is HB 15-1267?

-HB 15-1267 is a Colorado law that became effective on May 8, 2015, which allows individuals with Medical Marijuana Registry Cards to use medical marijuana (MMJ) while on probation.
-While there is a couple of exceptions, the new law specifically states: “the possession or use of medical marijuana as authorized pursuant to…the State Constitution, shall not be considered another offense such that it constitutes a violation of the terms of probation.”
+HB 15-1267 is a Colorado law that became effective on May 8, 2015, which allows individuals with Medical Marijuana Registry Cards to potentially use medical marijuana (MMJ) while on probation.
+While there are several exceptions to the law, the law specifically states: “the possession or use of medical marijuana as authorized pursuant to…the State Constitution, shall not be considered another offense such that it constitutes a violation of the terms of probation.”